SBA Loan Assessment Calculator

 Debt Service Coverage Ratio: The Foundation of Approval

-The debt service coverage ratio (DSCR) stands as the single most important metric in SBA loan underwriting.
-This calculation measures your business’s ability to service debt obligations from operating income.
-Most SBA lenders require a minimum DSCR of 1.15x, meaning your business must generate $1.15 in operating income for every $1.00 of annual debt payments.
+The debt service coverage ratio (DSCR) is the single most important metric in SBA loan underwriting.
+It measures your business’s ability to service debt from operating income.
+Most lenders require a minimum DSCR of 1.15x — meaning your business must generate $1.15 in operating income for every $1.00 in annual debt payments.

-The DSCR calculation divides your business’s annual EBITDA (earnings before interest, taxes, depreciation, and amortization) by total annual debt service, including both existing debt and the proposed SBA loan payment.
-For businesses considering debt refinancing, understanding how consolidating existing high-interest debt into an SBA loan can improve DSCR becomes critical.
-A business struggling with a 0.95x DSCR under current debt obligations might achieve a healthy 1.25x DSCR after refinancing, dramatically improving both approval likelihood and operational cash flow.
+DSCR divides annual EBITDA by total annual debt service, including both existing obligations and the proposed SBA loan payment.
+For businesses considering debt refinancing, understanding how consolidating high-interest debt into an SBA 7(a) loan improves DSCR is critical.
+A business struggling with a 0.95x DSCR might achieve a healthy 1.25x after refinancing — dramatically improving both approval odds and cash flow.

-Improving your DSCR before applying requires either increasing profitability or reducing debt obligations.
-Strategies include optimizing operational efficiency, renegotiating vendor contracts, eliminating unprofitable product lines, or paying down existing debt balances.
-Many businesses benefit from working with a fractional CFO to identify and implement DSCR improvement strategies before initiating the loan application process.
+Improving DSCR before applying requires either increasing profitability or reducing debt.
+Strategies include optimizing operations, renegotiating vendor contracts, eliminating unprofitable lines, or paying down balances.
+Many businesses benefit from working with a fractional CFO to identify and implement DSCR improvements before initiating the process.

 Liquidity Requirements: Demonstrating Financial Stability

-SBA lenders evaluate liquidity to ensure borrowers can weather temporary business disruptions without defaulting on loan obligations.
-The standard liquidity requirement includes two components: an equity injection and operating reserves.
+SBA lenders evaluate liquidity to confirm borrowers can weather temporary disruptions without defaulting.
+The standard requirement includes two components: an equity injection and operating reserves.

-The equity injection typically requires borrowers to contribute 10% of the total project cost from personal funds, though startup businesses face a higher 15% requirement.
-This injection demonstrates the borrower’s commitment and reduces lender risk.
-Beyond the injection, lenders expect borrowers to maintain liquid reserves equivalent to 9-12 months of the new SBA loan payment after funding closes.
+The equity injection typically requires borrowers to contribute 10% of total project cost from personal funds — startups face a 15% requirement.
+Beyond the injection, lenders expect liquid reserves equivalent to 9–12 months of the new SBA loan payment after closing.
+Cash on hand and marketable securities qualify; retirement accounts generally do not due to withdrawal penalties.

 Credit Score Thresholds: Personal and Business Credit

-SBA loan underwriting examines both personal credit scores and business credit profiles.
-For personal credit, most lenders establish a minimum FICO score threshold of 680-700, though some programs accept scores as low as 650 with compensating factors like strong cash flow or substantial collateral.
+SBA loan qualifications include both personal and business credit evaluation.
+Most lenders set a minimum personal FICO threshold of 680–700, though some programs accept scores as low as 650 with compensating factors such as strong cash flow or solid collateral.

-Business credit scores, particularly the FICO Small Business Scoring Service (SBSS) score, carry increasing weight in modern SBA underwriting.
-The SBSS score ranges from 0-300 and provides lenders with a standardized business creditworthiness assessment.
-Businesses with SBSS scores above 170 typically move through underwriting smoothly, while scores between 160-169 trigger manual underwriting review.
-Scores below 155 generally result in automatic decline.
+Business credit — particularly the FICO Small Business Scoring Service (SBSS) score — carries increasing weight in modern underwriting.
+SBSS scores above 170 move through underwriting smoothly.
+Scores between 160–169 trigger manual review, and scores below 155 typically result in automatic decline.

 Collateral Coverage: Securing the Loan

-While SBA loans don’t require dollar-for-dollar collateral coverage, lenders expect borrowers to pledge all available business assets and, when necessary, personal assets to secure the loan.
-Typical collateral includes accounts receivable, inventory, equipment, vehicles, real estate, and personal guarantees from owners holding 20% or more ownership stake.
+While SBA loan requirements do not demand dollar-for-dollar collateral, lenders expect borrowers to pledge all available business assets — and personal assets when necessary.
+Typical collateral includes receivables, inventory, equipment, real estate, and personal guarantees from owners holding 20% or more.

 SBA 7(a) Loans: Maximum Flexibility